- Financial Planning

 Is my money safe while being transferred?

-The pension funds being transferred are remitted directly, usually by cheque, from your current pension fund into your Australian superannuation fund.
+The pension funds being transferred are remitted directly, usually by telegraphic transfer and sometimes by cheque, from your current pension fund into your Australian superannuation fund.
 They are not, and should not, be paid into any adviser's trust account and they are consequently entirely secure.
 Fees applicable for the Actuarial report and transfer process are not deducted from any transfer - they are invoiced directly to clients for payment.